nyreehinton/content-ops-starter/content/pages/blog/case-study-3.md

       - title: About Third Bridge
         tagline: ''
         subtitle: >-
-          About the AuthorThird Bridge is a global research firm that connects investors and business leaders with vital intelligence, leveraging a network of industry specialists and in-depth interviews.
+          Third Bridge is a global research firm that connects investors and business leaders with vital intelligence, leveraging a network of industry specialists and in-depth interviews.
 By bridging first-hand insights and real-world data, Third Bridge helps clients make informed strategic decisions—particularly where deep market knowledge or niche expertise is essential.During my tenure at Third Bridge, I served as a Sector Analyst, conducting high-level interviews with C-suite executives, founders, and industry veterans.
 My role centered on curating detailed conversations that distill complex market dynamics into practical, actionable intelligence.
 By blending rigorous research with an ability to navigate strategic discussions, I helped inform clients’ investment theses, operational strategies, and competitive positioning.
         image:
           url: /images/IMG_0132.jpeg
           altText: Company logo